In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Roasted butternut squash and kale salad with chili-spiced chickpeas

 Roasted, pickled, massaged, spiced . . . you name it.
 We threw an array of easy-prep vegetables into this vegan fall main-course salad.
+This recipe was selected in partnership with the Type 1 diabetes nonprofit organization Beyond Type 1.**

 - 1 apple (such as Fuji)